jedazard/PRIMsrc/README.md

 =========================
 Documentation and Manual:
 =========================
-All the codes are in the R folder and a manual (PRIMsrc.pdf) details the end-user (and internal) functions.
-At this stage and for simplicity, there are only one end-user main function (sbh) and 5 end-user plotting functions (plot_****).
-There are 5 synthetic datasets and 2 real datasets available including low and high-dimensional situations (for p < n, p > and p >> n cases).
-See the "PRIMsrc-package" introduction section of the manual for more details and examples of use.
+All the codes are in the R folder and a manual (PRIMsrc.pdf) details the end-user functions.
+At this stage and for simplicity, there is a unique end-user main function for fitting a cross-validated survival bump hunting model (sbh).
+There are 5 end-user S3 plotting functions (plot.****).
+Available are also 5 synthetic datasets and 2 real datasets including altogether low and high-dimensional situations (for p < n, p > and p >> n cases).
+See the "PRIMsrc-package" introduction section of the manual for more details and examples.

 =============
 Installation: